robusta-dev/robusta/docs/configuration/victoria-metrics.rst

 Robusta lets you silence alerts directly from your notification channels (sinks).
 Robusta will try to automatically find an AlertManager running in your cluster and use it to create silences.

-If Robusta can't find your AlertManager, :ref:`tell it where to find it <Setting up a custom VictoriaMetrics, AlertManager>`.
+If Robusta can't find your AlertManager, :ref:`tell it where to find it <Setting up a custom VictoriaMetrics and AlertManager>`.